 Based on the previous output of the data and algorithmic logic, the Machine starts to learn themselves.
-The accuracy of the future values is accurate based on the vast amount of data that we have collected.
+The future values’ accuracy is based on the vast amount of data we have collected.

 The necessary steps are the following.

-- We need to ask our selves, what are the main problems that can solve machine learning.
+- We must ask ourselves, what are the main problems that can solve by machine learning?

-- After identifying the problem, we need to start preparing for the data.
-If the data is not well org,d then we need to organize it very own can train the model based on accurate data.
+- After identifying the problem, we need to start preparing the data.
+If the data is not well organized,d then we need to organize it to train the model based on accurate data.

 - The next step is to select an algorithm that can solve the problem.
-There are so many algorithms out there to work with, but we need to identify the perfect algorithm to meet our requirements.
+There are many algorithms to work with, but we need to identify the perfect algorithm to meet our requirements.